KnowledgeForge/keymaker/README.md

 ### Using Chat models

-KeyMaker provides functionality for using roles with chat models.
+Keymaker provides functionality for using roles with chat models.
 While this is optional, lack of usage could potentially impact performance.

 Chat models (e.g. `OpenAIChat` or the aliases `chatgpt`, `gpt`) have the following default attributes (which can vary should you [Add Your Own Model](#creating-custom-models))
 ```python